-I love wreaths but admittedly with all the adult craft tutorials I have, I didn’t have one on how to make a burlap wreath.
-So I am going to show you how to make a burlap wreath using a wire coat hanger and a roll of burlap.
-When you’re done, you can embellish it with pretty silk flowers, little pumpkins and scarecrows, or berries and twigs.
+I love wreaths but admittedly with all the adult crafts I have, I didn’t have one on how to make a burlap wreath.
+So I am going to show you how to make a burlap wreath using a wire coat hanger and a roll of burlap or burlap ribbon.

 Tips from experience